An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization

-\end{remark} The SOCP reformulation \eqref{eq:opt-dualsoc} belongs to the class of linear conic programming problems, which have been extensively studied in recent decades.
-Classical numerical methods such as the interior point method are well suited for this problem \cite{sdpt3}.
-Recent studies such as \cite{ll21} can also be applied.
-Here, we propose to take a different approach by looking at the particular properties of \eqref{eq:opt-dualsoc}, which are beneficial for the algorithmic design in the next section.
+The SOCP reformulation \eqref{eq:opt-dualsoc} belongs to the class of linear conic programming problems, which have been extensively studied in recent decades.
+Classical numerical methods, such as the interior point method, are well-suited for this problem \cite{sdpt3}.
+Recent studies, such as \cite{ll21}, can also be applied.
+Here, in order to tackle problems with extremely large data size, we propose to take a customized approach by examining the particular properties of \eqref{eq:opt-dualsoc}, which are beneficial for the algorithmic design in the next section.
 The most crucial observation is the following result.